Skip to content

 Example: Suppose we partition the EMPLOYEE relation by department number:

-• Definition: Divides a relation "vertically" into subsets of columns (attributes).
+Divides a relation "vertically" into subsets of columns (attributes).
+A vertical fragment of a relation retains only a subset of the attributes.

 Example: Fragmenting the EMPLOYEE relation: